 Religions have a significant hand in shaping the cultures around them, and developing them can be a powerful tool both in developing those cultures and in exploring worldview.
-While I’ve talked before about the basics of creating a fictional religion, today I want to talk about some of the complexities and details that will deepen that religion (or really any organization or culture) and make it feel more organic and complete.
+While I’ve talked before about the basics of creating a fantasy religion, today I want to talk about some of the complexities and details that will deepen that religion (or really any organization or culture) and make it feel more organic and complete.

 Give it factions

 Very few groups are completely unified.
 What different ideas have caused the followers of your religion to create new denominations or sects?
 Does everyone consider these ideas significant enough to create a whole new group, or are there some who would prefer to have those differences within the main group?
 How do the different sub-groups interact with one another?
 Are they all still friendly, or are there certain groups that believe themselves superior?